Nonparametric Instrumental Regression via Kernel Methods is Minimax Optimal: Minimax Optimal Learning Rates

-Theorem~\ref{theo:iv_l2} provides a detailed upper bound of $\|\hat h_{\lambda} - h_*\|_{L_2(X)}$.
-While the first term on the r.h.s corresponds to the generalization error in stage $1$, the second term is due to stage $2$.
-The mathematical statement hidden behind ``for sufficiently large $m$ and $n$ is provided in Appendix~\ref{sec:proof_ub}, Theorem~\ref{theo:iv_l2_full}.
-We provide specific learning rates depending on the ratio of stage 1 and 2 samples in the next corollary.
+Theorem~\ref{theo:iv_l2} gives a finite-sample upper bound on $\|\hat h_{\lambda,\xi_m}-h_*\|_{L_2(X)}$.
+The first term on the right-hand side quantifies how the Stage~1 CME estimation error propagates into Stage~2, while the second term is the intrinsic Stage~2 error (bias--variance trade-off given $\cT$).
+The explicit “$n,m$ large enough” condition is stated in Appendix~\ref{sec:proof_ub}, Theorem~\ref{theo:iv_l2_full}.

-\begin{rem} \cite{singh2019kernel} provide minimax optimal convergence guarantees for the kernel NPIV estimator with Tihonov regularization for both stage 1 and 2 regression.
-However, the risk they adopt is the pseudo-metric defined with $\cT$.
-Specifically, the risk from \cite{singh2019kernel} is Applying Jensen's inequality, we have $\|\cT (\hat h_{\lambda} - h_*)\|_{L_2(Z)} \leq \|\hat h_{\lambda} - h_*\|_{L_2(X)}$.
-Therefore, the convergence of the pseudo-metric cannot guarantee that the 2SLS estimator converges to the target function.
-In contrast, we study the strong $L_2$-norm which does provide such guarantee. \end{rem}